Mortalitas/FFXIVQuickLauncherLite/README.md

 ## Why?

 The original FFXIV launcher is slow, tedious, kinda ugly and cannot save your password.
-While the original [FFXIVQuickLauncher](https://github.com/goaaats/FFXIVQuickLauncher) project aims to fix that while adding QoL features, this fork is a heavily trimmed down version without any extra tools or QoL improvements outside of password saving.
+While the original [FFXIVQuickLauncher](https://github.com/goaaats/FFXIVQuickLauncher) project aims to fix that while adding QoL features, this fork is a heavily trimmed down version without any extra tools or QoL improvements outside of password saving, automatic login, and Steam integration.

 ## How to install